top of page

 Your first session

-First sessions are often about getting comfortable and beginning to build trust.
-Some people talk easily, while others take time, both are completely okay.
-We begin gently, exploring what has brought you to counselling and what you would like support with, at a pace that feels manageable for you.
+First sessions are often about settling in, getting comfortable, and beginning to build a sense of safety and trust.
+Some people talk easily, while others need more time, both are completely okay.

 3.